algesten/fnuc/README.md

 Design philosophy:

-1. fnuc tries to follow the
+*  fnuc tries to follow the
    [principle of least astonishment][princ].
 This shows in function argument order which is clearly spelled out in this [stack overflow answer][stack].

-2. Less is more. fnuc provides the most used basics, not every conceivable utility function.
+*  Less is more. fnuc provides the most used basics, not every conceivable utility function.
 Please [suggest](https://github.com/algesten/fnuc/issues) functions to add if anything important is missing.

-3. I don't mind OOP. fnuc focuses on functions that are somewhat interesting for [function composition][compo], not a functional purist approach where everything must be functions.
+*  Javascript is liberating.
+Functional programming purists may argue the virtues of [immutability][immut] and typing whilst I would argue the opposite; the lack of rigour has made programming fun again. fnuc embraces all of javascript and will mutate where appropriate.

 ### Argument order